Discrete-time thermodynamic speed limit: Numerical verification

 \section{Numerical verification}

-In this section, we numerically verify our results through three examples: a one-time-step process of a two-state system, a cyclic process of a two-state system, and a relaxation process involving a unidirectional transition.
+In this section, we numerically verify our results through three toy models: the relaxation process of a two-state system, a cyclic process of a two-state system, and a relaxation process involving a unidirectional transition.
+Additionally, we apply our results to cell-state dynamics of human breast cancer and deterministic finite automaton for identifying the multiples of 4.